liftlobby/Railway-Ticketing-and-Reservation-System-for-KTM/README.md

-# GitHub Guide: Branch Management and File Operations
+# Some guidance for github

 This guide explains how to create branches, push files to GitHub, and check the status of your repository.
 Use these steps to effectively manage your Git workflow.